 Construction activities associated with the proposed scheme works have the potential to cause local air quality impacts as a result of the emission of greenhouse gases through the use of vehicles and machinery, material use and production, transportation of materials to and from site as well as removal of vegetation.
-Given that the removed vegetation will predominantly consist of shrub and young trees and limited to the minimum amount required to improve safety at the junction, it is not considered to significantly impact the climate.
+Given that the removed vegetation will predominantly consist of failing trees, it is not considered to significantly impact the climate.
 The following mitigation measures will be put in place:

-- BEAR Scotland will adhere to their Carbon Management Policy. - Local contractors and suppliers will be used as far as practicable to reduce fuel use and greenhouse gas emitted as part of the works. - Where possible, materials will be sourced locally to reduce greenhouse gas emissions associated with material movement, and waste will be disposed at local landfill.
+- BEAR Scotland will adhere to its Carbon Management Policy. - Local contractors and suppliers will be used as far as practicable to reduce fuel use and greenhouse gas emitted as part of the works. - Where possible, materials will be sourced locally to reduce greenhouse gas emissions associated with material movement, and waste will be disposed at local landfill.